 As a reflection of the diversity that exists within the study of Geography and the special skills required, the Department offers courses within three fields of study - Cultural Geography, Physical Geography and Geomatics.
-You may attain either the General or Four-year Bachelor's degree in either Arts or Science, as well as the B.A.
+You may attain either the General or Four-year Bachelor's degree in either Arts or Science, as well as the B.A. or B.Sc.
 Honours degree.

 Geography offers a considerable variety of career opportunities.
 High schools require a continuing supply of Geography teachers.
 Various federal and provincial agencies dealing with conservation, town planning, recreation, landscape architecture and the utilization of Canada's resource also provide opportunities, especially to those with Honours or graduate work in Geography.
 Undergraduate training in the subject is often required for certain business careers, especially in surveying, market assessment, and location and general commercial development.

 Why study Geography?

 Anyone with a natural curiosity about the world around them will find Geography an attractive Major.
 Those who choose to specialize in one or another of the substreams within the discipline will develop knowledge and skills that are applicable to a number of careers or provide a good basis for entry into more advanced training for a number of professions.